 Around six months of age, your baby will start to crave more than breastmilk or formula.
 As you introduce your baby to an array of tasty solid foods, their tummy begins to work through the crucial development phase.
 Their gut microbiota evolves from a simple environment that digests only breastmilk or formula to an environment that can digest richer, more varied foods.

-Your breastmilk’s iron supply also becomes depleted at this age.
+Iron stores laid down in the baby’s body during pregnancy are depleted.
 Since human milk is quite low in iron, your baby needs to consume either an iron-fortified infant formula or a diet of iron-rich foods such as:

 It’s also an ideal time to introduce to your baby vitamin D-fortified milk, yoghurt and cereals.
 Vitamin D is essential for building bone strength and for the proper maturing of gut microbiota.

 It’s an exciting time for your family to share the wonderful world of food with your baby.
 But while it might be tempting to jump in and feed your baby solid foods earlier than six months, your baby’s tummy isn’t mature enough to handle it.
 Before four months of age, your baby’s pancreatic function, small bowel absorption and fermentation ability are underdeveloped.

 It is only at six months of age that your baby’s pancreas will secrete enough enzymes to digest the starches and proteins of solid foods.

 Every stage of your baby’s journey with food is an opportunity to lay the foundation of good gut health.
 That’s why it’s so important to feed your baby a diverse diet.
 A diverse diet leads to a healthier and happier tummy.